kristoff-it/zine-ssg.io/content/documentation/_index.md

     </div>
 </body>
 ```
-Note how `with-menu.html` is both fulfilling the *interface* (ie the extension points) of `base.html` and at the same time it's creating new ones for another *Super template* to fulfill in turn.
+Note how `with-menu.html` is both fulfilling the *interface* (ie the extension points) of `base.html` and at the same time it's creating new ones for another *super template* to fulfill in turn.

 ***`layouts/page.html`***
 ```html